 Search the collections

 - Female Doll from Room 11 - Withdrawing Room, Main Building Section, Pendle Hall.
-This doll sat on the long seat.
+This doll sat on the sofa.

 It was created by Felicity Clemons as part of a 40 project to create a grand fully-furnished Georgian style country dolls' house.
 The project began in the 1940's when Felicity's daughter, Antonia, was given a three-room dolls' house by her grandmother.
 Mrs Clemons was not happy with its scale or authenticity and so began a rebuilding project which resulted in a four storey grand house, now known as Pendle Hall.
 Although some items were purchased during shopping trips to Melbourne, the majority of furnishings were constructed by Felicity's own hands, using numerous reference books and magazines.

 - Handmade wooden female doll.
 Hand painted with articulated joints.
-Doll is wearing a green and cream check dress.
+Doll is wearing a cream dress with striped band around hem, sleeves and waist.
 Doll is also wearing a petticoat and pantaloons.

 - Acquisition Information: